apache/hudi/docs/_posts/2021-05-28-employing-right-configurations-for-hudi-cleaner.md

 Cleaner selects the versions of files to be cleaned by taking care of the following:

  - Latest version of a file should not be cleaned.
  - The commit times of the last 2 (configured) + 1 commits are determined.
-In the figure above, `commit 10:30` and `commit 10:00` correspond to the latest 2 commits in the timeline.
+In Figure1, `commit 10:30` and `commit 10:00` correspond to the latest 2 commits in the timeline.
 One extra commit is included because the time window for retaining commits is essentially equal to the longest query run time.
 So if the longest query takes 1 hour to finish, and ingestion happens every 30 minutes, you need to retain last 2 commits since 2*30 = 60 (1 hour).
 At this point of time, the longest query can still be using files written in 3rd commit in reverse order.
-Essentially this means if a query started executing after `commit 9:30`, it will still be running when clean action is triggered right after `commit 10:30` as in the figure below.
+Essentially this means if a query started executing after `commit 9:30`, it will still be running when clean action is triggered right after `commit 10:30` as in Figure2.
  -  Now for any file group, only those file slices are scheduled for cleaning which are not savepointed (another Hudi table service) and whose commit time is less than the 3rd commit (`commit 9:30` in figure below) in reverse order.

 ![Retain latest commits](/assets/images/blog/hoodie-cleaner/Retain_latest_commits.png)
-_Figure: Files corresponding to latest 3 commits are retained_
+_Figure2: Files corresponding to latest 3 commits are retained_

-Suppose a user uses the below configs for cleaning:
+Now, suppose he uses the below configs for cleaning:

 ```java
 hoodie.cleaner.policy=KEEP_LATEST_FILE_VERSIONS